A Model for Multi-Agent Heterogeneous Interaction Problems: Problem formulation

-We model the interaction between an attacker $a$ and a defender $d$ as a Poisson random variable with rate $\l_a(t)$.
-Larger the number of attackers, larger the rate of interaction with them.
-We model this as a rate that increases exponentially with time, i.e., $\dot{\l}_a(t) = \l_a \nu'_a$ starting from some initial rate $\l_a(0) = 1$.
-In biology, the rate of interaction with a particular type of pathogen increases because the number of individuals of that pathogen grows with time (if the immune system does not recognize it).
-For our problem, the number of attackers could grow because an attacker, e.g., a particular type of adversary, reinforces its position by producing more agents of its type.
-Under this assumption, the expected number of interactions of an attacker $a$ with some defender is $m_a(t) = \int_0^t \dd{\t} \l_a(\t) \approx \l_a(0) (e^{\nu'_a t} - 1)/\nu'_a$.
+\paragraph{Interactions between attackers and defenders of different types} We model the interaction between an attacker of type $a$ with a defender as a Poisson random variable with rate $\l_a(t)$.
+In biology, the longer an attacker type exists, the larger the number of agents of that type, and therefore higher the probability that the particular pathogen type interacts with a lymphocyte receptor.
+We can mimic this as a rate of interaction that increases exponentially with time, i.e., $\dot{\l}_a(t) = \l_a \nu'_a$ starting from some initial rate $\l_a(0) = 1$.
+For our problem, there will be situations where a particular type of attacker reinforces the team composition by having more agents of its type.
+Under this assumption, the expected number of interactions of some defender with an attacker of type $a$ is $m_a(t) = \int_0^t \dd{\t} \l_a(\t) \approx \l_a(0) (e^{\nu'_a t} - 1)/\nu'_a$.

+In biology, a successful interaction means that the immune repertoire has produced the correct receptor $d$ to tackle pathogens of type $a$; this is called a ``recognition'' and it occurs, say, within a few days of the infection.
+Unsuccessful interactions of defenders with the attackers in the meanwhile incur harm to the organism.
+We will model recognition as a probabilistic event.
+Let the ``cross-reactivity'' $f_{d,a}$ denote the probability that defender of type $d$ successfully interacts with an attacker of type $a$.
+There are different models for the interaction of different types of receptors/pathogens and consequently for different types of defenders/attacker agents; we use a Gaussian

+where $\s$ denotes the bandwidth.
+Defenders of type $d$ that have a low probability under this probability distribution have a small chance of recognizing an attacker of type $a$.
+The essential conclusions of our mathematical formulation do not change if the cross-reactivity is different.
+Using a Gaussian simply ensures that we can perform some of the calculations analytically, e.g., compute the optimal defender team distribution $P_d^*$.
+The cross-reactivity being Gaussian is not essential for our numerical simulations.

+We will assume that an attacker type does not cause any harm after a recognition event.
+In biology, this is because there are appropriate receptors to tackle it.
+In our problem, this is because we imagine that the appropriate defender type can neutralize all agents of the recognized attacker type easily.
+This is a modeling choice and this way we can focus on computing the optimal defender composition instead of modeling the number of agents.

+If the defender distribution is $P_d$, then the total probability of recognizing an attacker of type $a$ is $\tilde P_a = \sum_d f_{d,a} P_d$.
+We will call this the ``coverage''.
+A naive defender composition would maximize coverage but that would not take into account the harm caused by each attacker type.